This recreation home was built in 1909 as a spa hotel.

 During World War I, it was used as a military hospital and after that was renamed and used as a spa hotel again.
 In 1924, a big dining hall was added onto the building.

-Between World War I and II, the hotel was used as a recreation home by the "Deutsche Werke", a big military shipyard in my hometown.
+Between World War I and II, the hotel was used as a recreation home by the "Deutsche Werke", formerly a big military shipyard in Northern Germany.

 After 1945, the East German federation of trade unions took over the hotel, renamed it again in the 1950s and again in the 1960s and used it as a recreation home and vacation destination.